clojurists-together/clojuriststogether.org/content/news/2024/Q3 2024 Call for Proposals.md

 - The usual issues that crop up every year, like getting newcomers, error messages, and community engagement.
 Core team output feels stagnant; nothing in 1.12 feels worthy of a major release.
 Plus, it seems like Clojure is falling behind in just keeping up with changes to Java.
 - Marketing.
 Rich's seminal talks were a fantastic advert for Clojure, but the tech market is fickle and nothing has really stepped in to replace these to attract companies in a position to create jobs.
 - Library maintenance
-- Documentation is still horrible for most libraries in the ecosystem- provided there is any at all.
-The core language is a central offender too. <br>
+- Documentation is still horrible for most libraries in the ecosystem. <br>

 - <br>